chipsalliance/firrtl-spec/spec.md

 FIRRTL.

-For this reason, FIRRTL has first-class support for high-level constructs such as vector types, bundle types, conditional statements, partial connects, and modules.
+For this reason, FIRRTL has first-class support for high-level constructs such as vector types, bundle types, conditional statements, and modules.
 These high-level constructs are then gradually removed by a sequence of *lowering* transformations.
 During each lowering transformation, the circuit is rewritten into an equivalent circuit using simpler, lower-level constructs.
 Eventually the circuit is simplified to its most restricted form, resembling a structured netlist, which allows for easy translation to an output language (e.g. Verilog).
 This form is given the name *lowered FIRRTL* (LoFIRRTL) and is a strict subset of the full FIRRTL language.

 Because the host language is now used solely for its meta-programming facilities, the frontend can be very light-weight, and additional HDLs written